 .
 E-mail: firstname.lastname@example.org

 .
-Science Education Elementary Middle School, Inquiry Science Preschool, Agriculture, Natural Science, and Horticulture Education High School.
-The 4H Education Center at Auerfarm is on historical Auerbach Farm, complete with demonstration gardens, farm animals, nature trails, exhibits, pastures, fields, elementary and middle school programs, pre-school programs, public programs, summer science programs, volunteer and service learning opportunities, special events, family celebrations, maple syrup, and apple cider making in season.
-Open to the public year round, 7 days a week for self-guided tours.
+Science Education for Pre-K through High School, Inquiry Science Preschool, Agriculture, Natural Science, and Horticulture Education High School.
+The 4H Education Center at Auerfarm is on historical Auerbach Farm, complete with demonstration gardens, farm animals, nature trails, exhibits, pastures, fields, elementary and middle school programs, pre-school programs, public programs, summer science programs, volunteer and service-learning opportunities, special events, family celebrations, maple syrup, and apple cider making in season.
+Open to the public year-round, 7 days a week for self-guided tours.
 Office open 8:00 A.M.-4:00 P.M., Mon.-Fri.

 BRIDGEPORT.
 Housatonic Museum of Art,

 Housatonic Community College, 900 Lafayette Blvd., 06604-4704.
 Tel., (203) 332-5052; FAX, (203) 332-5123.
 Dir.,